democrobot/democracrm/docs/features/places.md

 !!! warning

-    Regions assigned to chapters will be validated to ensure they do not overlap with the regions of existing chapters.
+    Regions assigned to chapters will be validated to ensure they do not overlap with the regions of other chapters.

 ## Region Groups